1-877-929-7245

 • Breakfast, Dinner

-We continue our sightseeing with a guided coach tour of Stockholm.
-Built across 14 islands, connected together by no fewer than 57 bridges, Stockholm has a fascinating 750-year history and rich cultural life and is filled with a wide selection of world-class museums and attractions.
-We see the Royal Palace in Gamla Stan, Stockholm's Old Town and one of the best-preserved medieval city centres in the world.
-Here, the small winding streets reveal stores full of handicrafts, antiques, art galleries and cafés.
-The impressive Cathedral is also found in this historic area.
-Overnight Stockholm.
+A guided coach tour of Stockholm introduces us to the Swedish capital after breakfast this morning.
+Built across 14 islands connected by 57 bridges, Stockholm has a fascinating 750-year history and a wide selection of world-class attractions.
+We see the Royal Palace in Gamla Stam - Stockholm's Old Town that is one of the best-preserved medieval city centers in the world.
+Here, the small winding streets reveal craft and antique stores, art galleries and cafés.
+The impressive cathedral is also found in this historic area.

 Includes